Trevor Willmott: Episcopal ministry

 On 8 May 2002, Willmott was consecrated a bishop by George Carey, Archbishop of Canterbury, at Southwark Cathedral.
 He succeeded Geoffrey Rowell as Bishop suffragan of Basingstoke (in the Diocese of Winchester) following Rowell's appointment as Bishop in Europe.
 He was installed as the Bishop of Basingstoke on 11 May 2002 at Winchester Cathedral.
-In 2010, he was translated to Dover: the Bishop suffragan of Dover is legally delegated full responsibility for the Diocese of Canterbury, acting as diocesan bishop in place of the Archbishop of Canterbury (who is Primate of All England and first bishop in the Anglican Communion); Willmott was installed as the Bishop of Dover on 6 February 2010 at Canterbury Cathedral.
+In 2010, he was translated to Dover.
+The bishop suffragan of Dover is legally delegated full responsibility for the Diocese of Canterbury, acting as diocesan bishop in place of the Archbishop of Canterbury (who is Primate of All England and first bishop in the Anglican Communion); Willmott was installed as the Bishop of Dover on 6 February 2010 at Canterbury Cathedral.

 In January 2014, in an interim arrangement, Willmott was appointed to oversight of the Channel Islands (part of the Diocese of Winchester) following a breakdown of relations with the Bishop of Winchester over the handling of alleged abuse.
 Willmott retired on 12 May 2019.
-In retirement, Willmott retains oversight of the Channel Islands and his commission as an honorary assistant bishop of the Diocese of Winchester.
+In retirement, he retains oversight of the Channel Islands and his commission as an honorary assistant bishop of the Diocese of Winchester.